 These seemingly different business activities naturally require specialized and dedicated resources to manage, and there are many stand-alone upstream, midstream and downstream oil and gas operators.
 However, integrated oil and gas companies with both upstream and downstream operations are still a major force within the oil and gas industry.
 Investopedia – Integrated Oil and Gas Company

-Intelligent Process Automation is being heavily adopted in the Oil and Gas industry because RPA platforms are specifically designed to deploy bots that can execute manual (attended) processes, automated (unattended) processes, and combined (hybrid) processes.
+Intelligent Process Automation is being heavily adopted in the Oil and Gas industry because IPA platforms are specifically designed to deploy bots that can execute manual (attended) processes, automated (unattended) processes, and combined (hybrid) processes.

 Upstream Oil and Gas Automation

 Modern platforms have gone through significant changes to meet the demand for flexible, efficient, and reliable drilling options.
 Pad drilling, like hydraulic fracturing and horizontal drilling, is one of the most influential innovations to hit the oil and natural gas industry in recent years.
 It’s become the gold standard for efficient drilling operations and will continue in particular to dominate the drilling landscape wherever unconventional multi-well pads are used, especially in shale-rich deposits.
 The advent of multi-well pad capable drilling has brought with it much more complex configure and fit to purpose demands being placed on oilfield drilling and services providers.

 Oilfield services providers are especially keen to “get it right before you drill”, since the high concentration of complex, hi spec rigs across the entire pad layout, coupled with advanced rig walking requirements, leaves little room for error.
 In such an environment, improved sales and rental processes directly impact and improve productivity at the wellhead.
 Real-time integration with complex inventories and field level asset management also equates to better forecasting across the entire spectrum of production revenue accounting, resource allocation, and joint venture accounting.